Etymology is a fancy word for the study of the origin of words. A word’s history; its background.

 Did you know etymology can be very useful for translators?

 Languages don’t just drop from the sky all finished and ready to use (just imagine, ‘ta-da, here’s a book of French words and grammar, have fun!’)
-Linguists often refer to the term language evolution: words’ meanings are always changing, new words and expressions are added to a language (just think of ‘freegan’, ‘awesomesauce’ and ‘manspreading’), words stop being used, and words are borrowed from other languages.
+Linguists often refer to the term “language evolution”.
+This refers to the way words’ meanings are always changing.
+New words and expressions are added to a language (just think of ‘freegan’, ‘awesomesauce’ and ‘manspreading’), words stop being used, and words are borrowed from other languages.
 It’s quite strange how we refer to that last action as ‘borrowing’, since we don’t give the words back to whatever language we took them from.

 “Borrowing” from the French